hiblom/haddock/README.md

 TODO before it is fully functional

-* implement all rules (en-passant, castling, promotion)
-* implement legality check (move must not set own king check)
-* implement concept of check and check-mate
+* implement concept of win/loss/draw
 * implement all UCI input
 * position evaluation
 * search tree